tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ### d.
 Continuous failures in sending reputation.
 - Continuous failures can occur due to insufficient XAH balance in the host reputation account, preventing the invocation of the Evernode Reputation Account.
 - Ensure that the host reputation account is adequately funded to avoid this issue.
+- Ensure your host and reputation address are properly configured for one-to-one or one-to-many modes.
+You can fix it by running `evernode reputationd opt-in` again.

 ### e.
 Seeing `tefPAST_SEQ` (This sequence number has already passed.) too often.
 - That means that the number of reputation transactions that the reputation account has to bear within reputation preparation time is high due to the high number of hosts assigned to it.